mysmarthub/linuxautofix/README.txt

 ---

-In each item, collect the necessary commands, and start their automatic execution when necessary.
+In each package, collect the required commands and run them automatic execution if necessary.

 ---